-But, the signing doesn't work the way Vancouver intends.
+However, the signing doesn't work the way Vancouver intends.
 Messier finishes his first season with 60 points (22 goals, 38 assists), down from 36 goals and 84 points in his final season with the Rangers.
 Injuries limit Messier to 59 and 66 games in the following two seasons, when he finishes with 48 and 54 points, respectively.

 The Canucks miss the playoffs in each of Messier's three seasons in Vancouver before he returns to New York for the 2000-01 season.